The Broken Promise of Technology & Why Early Wealth Transfers Matter

 Why Passing on Wealth Early Makes a Difference

-This is one reason I’m a believer in passing on wealth during your life, instead of keeping it until it's passed on as an inheritance.
+This is one reason I believe in passing on wealth during your life, instead of keeping it until it's passed on as an inheritance.

 I’d be surprised if anyone said they’d rather inherit $1 million when they’re 60 than receive $100,000 when they’re 30.
 Even though $1 million is a lot more, the power of $100,000 at 30 is exponentially greater.
-Early financial support can help younger family members buy a home, pay off student loans, start a business, or invest in their future - giving them a foundation to build on when they need it most.
+Early financial support can help younger family members buy a home, pay off student loans, start a business, or invest in their future.
+This gives them a foundation to build on when they need it most.

 Most importantly, the feelings of happiness, fulfillment, and profound purpose that come with strengthening your family tree or building your community are unmatched.
 There’s no better way to create a living legacy than to see the impact your gifts have today.